wesley-petit/game-production-pipeline/docs/install-jenkins.md

 4. Pick a Perforce Credentials, change the `Workspace behavior` to Streams and set the jenkins binaries stream in `Stream Codeline`.

+5. Change `Populate Options` to Sync only, it's the best settings for incremental build.

-5. Under polling build filters, click on `Add new build filter` and select `Exclude changes outside Java pattern`.
+6. Under polling build filters, click on `Add new build filter` and select `Exclude changes outside Java pattern`.

-6. With the following pattern, a build we be triggered only when a changelist contains a code file (.h or .cpp) :
+7. With the following pattern, a build we be triggered only when a changelist contains a code file (.h or .cpp) :

-    ```
+    ```conf
     //your_depot_path/main/.*\.cpp
     //your_depot_path/main/.*\.h
     ```

-7. (optional) Enable Poll SCM for build triggers, Jenkins will scan the current workspace and compare with the server to trigger or not a build.
+8. (optional) Enable Poll SCM for build triggers, Jenkins will scan the current workspace and compare with the server to trigger or not a build.
 In our case, we set the poll frequency to every 30 minutes (e.g H/30 * * * *).

-8. Enable `Inject environment variables to the build process` and add these fields in the Properties Content field :
+9. Enable `Inject environment variables to the build process` and add these fields in the Properties Content field :

     ```conf
     PROJECT_NAME=<YOUR_PROJECT_NAME>